 Steven’s O’Reilly Book Series on PL/SQL The Complete List

 OK, so maybe I’m name dropping a little bit.
 If you do not know Steven Feuerstein by name, you probably own or have at least seen his books.
 Steven started as a PreSales engineer at Oracle back when SQL*Plus was the big game in town.
 He moved into PL/SQL and started writing, presenting, and inventing.
 A lot of his code/technology and advice is available for free on-line.
-Steven is the closest thing to a celebrity in the Oracle world, and he doesn’t own a yacht.
+Steven is the closest thing to a celebrity in the Oracle world who he doesn’t own a yacht.

 People I follow on Twitter